-The 2014 Parliamentary Hearing was conducted in an interview style.
-Each panel composed of high-level representatives (UN Official, UN Ambassador and Policy Expert) and parliamentarians, was moderated by a renowned broadcast journalist.
-Following the initial interview (30-40 minutes long), the floor was opened for questions or comments from participants.
+1. The 2014 parliamentary hearing was conducted in an interview style.
+Each panel, composed of high-level representatives (United Nations official, United Nations Ambassador, policy expert) and parliamentarians, was moderated by a renowned broadcast journalist.
+Following the initial interview (30-40 minutes in length), the floor was opened for questions or comments from participants.
 One keynote speech was given prior to the first session.
-On the second day, a presentation was given on the "My World" platform prior to the panel on data.
+On the second day, a presentation was given on the My World platform prior to the panel on data.